notification-icon

 When does Christmas fall in Nepal?

-Christmas is one of the celebrations recognized in Nepal; however, there is no official holiday observed by the government.
-Since 2006, there has been a national holiday; nevertheless, it only lasted for 11 years.
+Christmas is one of the celebrations recognized in Nepal; however, the government observes no official holiday.
+Although a national holiday has existed since 2006, it only lasted 11 years.

 Why is Christmas celebrated in Nepal?